WizBhoo/OCR_P05_Site_CV-Blog/README.md

 *   Each comment has to be approved by an admin from the dashboard before being published.
 *   Only admin users can create articles from the dashboard.
 *   Admin users can add, modify, delete articles / approved or delete comments / activate, delete users.
-*   Admin users can also change user right form user to admin or admin to user.
+*   Admin users can also change user right from user to admin or admin to user.
 *   From the public site part, each user can modify his profile (first and last name and password if needed).
 *   A functional contact form is available.
 *   A user can reset his password using the forgotten password form and by following a reset link received by email.